-How Information Systems are Transforming Business
+How Information Systems are Transforming Business?

-Changes in technology, and new innovative business models, have transformed social life and business practices.
+Changes in technology and new innovative business models have transformed social life and business practices.
 Smartphones, social networking, texting, emailing, and Webinars have all become essential tools of business because that’s where your customers, suppliers, and colleagues can be found.

 Businesses are using information technology to sense and respond to rapidly changing customer demand, reduce inventories to the lowest possible levels, and achieve higher levels of operational efficiency.
 Supply chains have become more fast-paced, with companies of all sizes depending on just-in-time inventory to reduce their overhead costs and get to market faster.

 As newspaper print readership continues to decline, more than 168 million people read a newspaper online, and millions more read other news sites.
-About 83 million people watch a video online every day, 66 million read a blog, and 25 million post to blogs, creating an explosion of new writers and new forms of customer feedback that did not exist five years ago.
+About 83 million people watch a video online every day, 66 million read a blog, and 25 million posts to blogs, creating an explosion of new writers and new forms of customer feedback that did not exist five years ago.
 Social networking site Facebook attracted over 1 billion monthly visitors in 2014 worldwide.
 Businesses are starting to use social networking tools to connect their employees, customers, and managers worldwide.
 Many Fortune 500 companies now have Facebook pages, Twitter accounts, and Tumblr sites.

-E-commerce and Internet advertising continue to expand.
+E-commerce and Internet advertising continues to expand.
 Google’s online ad revenues surpassed $17 billion in 2013, and Internet advertising continues to grow at more than 15 percent a year, reaching more than $43 billion in revenues in 2013.

 Strategic Business Objectives of Information Systems